promovicz/cplr/README.md

 Pretty much everything on a POSIX system can be done in C, and quite a few things can't be done without.

-Using this tool you can do all of it without resorting to an editor.
+It's like awk with C as the language.
+You can do anything with it.

-The name means that it "piles" up strings.
-Because that is how it works.
+The name means that it "piles" up strings, because that is how it works.

 Personally I do:
 ```